uludag/hspsdb-indexer/readme.md

 ## Copyright

-HSPs-db indexer project has been developed at King Abdullah University of Science and Technology, http://www.kaust.edu.sa
+HSPs-db project has been developed at King Abdullah University of Science and Technology, http://www.kaust.edu.sa

-HSPs-db indexer project is licensed with MIT license.
+HSPs-db project is licensed with MIT license.